dtoma95/dtoma95.github.io/index.md

 ## Tomislav Dobrički
 From Subotica, Serbia.
-Currently raduate student at Chung-Ang university in Seoul, South Korea.
+Currently a graduate student at Chung-Ang university in Seoul, South Korea.

 ### Papers